-OK, we left Hecate after showers & laundry @ Dave's & the Fly n' Fish.
+We left Hecate after showers & laundry @ Dave's & the Fly n' Fish.
 We rode out on the ebb on glass at first, and then the winds picked up as we got near Koprino Bay.
-THEN I saw a HUGE whale tail right off the starboard beam!
-We watched as these whales would blow, and then shoot straight down with tails in the air!!!
+I saw a HUGE whale tail right off the starboard beam!
+We watched as these whales would blow, and then shoot straight down with tails in the air!
 It was amazing.
-We were going to stay inside BUT then found the sea with swells, some wind, so we went down to the next inlet down -
+We were going to stay inside BUT then found the sea with swells, some wind, so we went down to the next inlet down.

 It was a nice sail, then the wind died & we motored between the Steel reefs & into a pleasant, CALM bay.
 The swells were building.
 I thought 2 meters, BUT Carl said, maybe 5 feet.
 When we got in we saw otters.
 So it will be interesting to see if we get any crab.
 Then a huge school of herring came in.
 It formed like a black cloud under our boat & thru' the inlet.
-AMAZING> SO, we've now got up to date.
+AMAZING!
 We had Dave's boysenberries on pancakes tis' morning.
-It is totally calm. & I think we'll put the motor on the dinghy & go on up the inlet exploring.
-We may come back, pull anchor & go on down to Klaskish Inlet next. & at some point, make our way around the Brooks Peninsula into Columbia Cove [we understand to be the first good anchorage after the Cook Cape.
+It is totally calm.
+I think we'll put the motor on the dinghy & go on up the inlet exploring.
+We may come back, pull anchor & go on down to Klaskish Inlet next. & at some point, make our way around the Brooks Peninsula into Columbia Cove [we understand to be the first good anchorage after the Cape Cook.
 The Brooks looks amazing.
-VERY rugged, high mountains on it. & Soliandra Island at the end looks daunting.
+VERY rugged, high mountains on it.
+Soliandra Island at the end looks daunting.
 I never thought I'd see the weather, "settled", but we may have a bit of that now.
 Its 40 miles around the Brooks.
 I'd welcome calm.
-YES, we'd love to sail, but after Cape Scott - we're into CALM SEAS!
+YES, we'd love to sail, but after Cape Scott we're into CALM SEAS!

 July 8, 2010 Klashkish Inlet